zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Time-Harmonic Fields

-If we solve the Maxwell equations in the frequency domain, we may be interested in the spectral composition of the Poynting vector.
+If we decide to solve the Maxwell equations in the frequency domain, we may be interested in the spectral composition of the Poynting vector.
 In order to decompose it, we must express the fields using the inverse Fourier transform:

 $$ \tag{4.1}
 	\bm{S}(\bm{r}, t)